TommiNieminen/TermInjectorPlus/index.md

   <img src="./images/editrules14.png?raw=true" alt="drawing" width="100%"/>

-This rule replaces the word _vika_ in the MT output with the word _virhe_, but only if the original source text contained the word _fault_.
+This rule replaces the word _vika_ in the translation provider output with the word _virhe_, but only if the original source text contained the word _fault_.
 So in this rule, the source pattern is used as a condition for the replacement.

 <a name="post_edit_tester"></a>As in the **Create pre-edit rule** window, the lower section contains a tester, which can be used to verify that the rule works as intended.
 If a source pattern has been defined, the tester will contain an additional field for entering the test source text, against which the source pattern will be matched: